 To help you resolve an issue you’re having, 1Password Support might ask for a diagnostics report.
-The reports don’t include sensitive information, and we only use them to diagnose the issue you’re having.
+We only use the reports to diagnose the issue you’re having.
 None of your 1Password data is ever sent to us.

 Information included in diagnostics reports